Carate–Calò railway station

 Carate–Calò railway station is a railway station in Italy.
 Located on the Monza–Molteno railway, it serves the municipality of Carate in Lombardy.
 The train services are operated by Trenord.

+The station opened in 1911 as part of the Monza–Molteno railway, which was inaugurated on 14 October 1911 as a private railway line.
+The station building dates from that same year.

 Train services

 The station is served by the following service(s):